ivan-berlocher/la-lyvanie/harmonia-demo/docs/whitepaper-v1-pdf-clean.md

 **Scope clarification.** Harmonia is not an agent framework, nor a planner, nor a multi-agent orchestration system.
 It is a *cognitive kernel*: a minimal invariant core that constrains how language models may participate in cognition.
 This distinguishes Harmonia from systems like LangChain, AutoGen, or CrewAI, which orchestrate LLM capabilities without enforcing verifiable constraints at the architectural level.

 Harmonia is a cognitive architecture in the *architectural* sense, not in the psychological modeling sense.
 It does not attempt to simulate human cognition, but to define invariant cognitive boundaries for AI systems using language models.
-A kernel—whether operating system, compiler, or logical—is minimal, imposes rules, delegates the rest, and guarantees global invariants.
+A kernel--whether operating system, compiler, or logical--is minimal, imposes rules, delegates the rest, and guarantees global invariants.
 Harmonia applies this principle to artificial cognition.

 The model's role is constrained to mapping natural language to a fixed set of cognitive primitives.
-All subsequent processing—memory updates, constraint checking, conflict detection, action selection—occurs through deterministic, auditable components.
+All subsequent processing--memory updates, constraint checking, conflict detection, action selection--occurs through deterministic, auditable components.

 ### 1.3 Core Invariant